Call now for a FREE Consultation

 The rules in connection with whether or not a Notice of Intended Prosecution has been properly served can be quite complex and therefore if you receive a notice of intended prosecution and believe that it may not have been correctly served, please contact us in order that we may provide further advice and discuss how we may help you.

-If you drive in excess of the speed limit then you are committing an offence for which you may be prosecuted, however in deciding whether enforcement action should be taken (by way of a speed awareness course, fixed penalty notice or prosecution) police officers and forces are issued with guidance from the Association of Police Officers (ACPO).
+If you drive in excess of the speed limit then you are committing an offence for which you may be prosecuted, however in deciding whether enforcement action should be taken (by way of speed awareness course, fixed penalty notice or prosecution) police officers and forces are issued with guidance from the Association of Police Officers (ACPO).

 ENFORCEMENT THRESHOLD: In all cases of speeding police officers and forces are encouraged to allow a “tolerance” level by which the speed limit may be exceeded before formal enforcement action will be taken.
 Enforcement will not generally follow where the speed is lower than 10% of the speed limit plus 2 miles per hour.
-By way of example within a 30mph zone, this should generally mean that you will not be prosecuted provided that you are BELOW a speed of 35mph (calculated as 10% of the 30mph speed limit plus 2).
+By way of example within a 30mph zone this should generally mean that you will not be prosecuted provided that you are BELOW a speed of 35mph (calculated as 10% of the 30mph speed limit plus 2).

 SUMMONS BEFORE THE MAGISTRATES’ COURT: In cases where the speed limit is exceeded by a significant amount, then police officers are guided that a prosecution should be brought before the magistrates’ court by way of court summons (or requisition.
 By way of example if you are above the following speeds within the relevant speed limits then the guidance to police officers (and forces is to prosecute):